 Secured credit cards are regular credit cards but the credit card holder needs to put a deposit with the secured credit card provider.
 The credit card provider will issue a credit limit equivalent to the amount of the deposit the consumer makes.
 For example, if the consumer makes a $500 deposit, the credit card provider will issue a credit limit of $500.

 Here is how secured credit cards work:

-- Secured credit cards can boost a consumer credit scores instantly.
+- Secured credit cards can boost consumer credit scores instantly

-- Even though the credit card provider has collateral from the consumer, a 30 day late minimum payment will be reported on credit report and any derogatory credit information will remain on credit report for seven years.
+Even though the credit card provider has collateral from the consumer, a 30-day late minimum payment will be reported on a credit report:

-- Once consumers have at least a year year payment history with their secured credit cards, they will be eligible for unsecured credit cards.
+Once consumers have at least a year’s payment history with their secured credit cards, they will be eligible for unsecured credit cards.

-Mortgage lenders that do not require 3 credit tradelines can use non traditional tradelines in lieu of traditional credit tradelines.
-Non-Traditional credit is credit by creditors but the creditors does not report the tradeline on consumer credit reports.
+Mortgage lenders that do not require 3 credit tradelines can use non-traditional tradelines in lieu of traditional credit tradelines.
+Non-Traditional credit is credit by creditors but the creditors do not report the tradeline on consumer credit reports.